|

 Guenhwyvar growled and dropped into a crouch.

-Wilawen looked frantically for a weapon.
+Wilawen looked around frantically for a weapon.

 Watching his feet, Arador shuffled forward, rope in one hand,